cpsource/web-login-logout/README.md

 ---
 search.php and search-index.json will do the job, but sheesh, I should ask ChatGPT to write a directory search algorithm and update search-index.json.
 Add this web page to the Site Administrator page.
+---
+I tested ChatGPT if it could handle popups WHILE translating the text to French.
+Then I had ChatGPT convert the whole mess to bootstrap version 5.

+It passed with flying colors.
+Take a look at this example:

+  * ack.php - a bootstrap four version
+  * ack-bs5.php - the bootstrap five version